sandnabba/rgb_candlestick/controller/README.md

 ## API

+**WARNING:** The API totally lacks error handling or any kind of sanity check of the data.

 The API is available at HTTP port `5000` on the `/api` URL.
 It currently only supports `POST` requests with a JSON body, supporting the following parameters: